 EHX have a wide range of Big Muff Pi pedals and the pedal I recommend is the Big Muff Pi Nano as it gives you the classic tone in a compact size.

 The main reason why this can be thought of as a more modern pedal is that it rides the line between a fuzz and a normal distortion pedal.
 Remember that fuzz is a type of distortion so it’s possible to have a pedal that is less like a Fuzz Face and more like a typical distortion pedal.
 You can achieve fuzz tones from this pedal but you can also achieve more conventional distortion tones:

 This pedal suits guitarists who like the fuzz sound but don’t play styles that a more vintage pedal would suit.
 The Smashing Pumpkins album Siamese Dream is a good example of the tone from a Big Muff Pi.

 Best High-End Fuzz Pedal

 If you want something that can take you to more extreme places, you might want to check out the ZVEX Fuzz Factory Vexter.
 This pedal can produce authentic 60s style fuzz thanks to it’s Germanium transistors, but it can also go much further.
-The range of controls you have available can be tweaked to produce very fat grit, messy growls or even 8-bit style synth tones.
+The range of controls you have available can be tweaked to produce very fat grit, messy growls, velcro-like sounds or even 8-bit style synth tones.

 Because this pedal has so many controls and can create some extreme sounds, it’s only recommended for experienced guitarists who know how to control their tone.
 It isn’t easy to use and a lot of guitarists have written it off as rubbish because they couldn’t figure out how to control it.